Mike Harrison (musician): Spooky Tooth

 Mike Harrison began his musical career with the Ramrods a band originating from Carlisle in the historic county of Cumberland, the northern part of the ceremonial county of Cumbria.
 This was to develop the foundations of a career that led to him being notable as the lead singer of Spooky Tooth, a band that he initially co-founded, with Mike Kellie, Luther Grosvenor and Greg Ridley, and which Gary Wright then joined.
-Harrison, Grosvenor, Ridley and Kellie had previously been in a Carlisle-based band called the V.I.P.'s, which also included Keith Emerson.
+Harrison, Grosvenor, Ridley and Kellie had previously been in a Carlisle-based freakbeat band called the V.I.P.'s, which also included Keith Emerson.
 When Emerson left in early 1967 to co-found the Nice, the remaining band members changed the band's name to Art and released one album in late 1967 on Island Records.
 Label owner Chris Blackwell took an interest in the band, encouraging them to work with Gary Wright and arranging for Jimmy Miller to be the band's producer.
 With the addition of Wright, the band became known as Spooky Tooth, releasing four albums between 1968 and 1970, before breaking up for the first time, and three more albums during their reformation and final breakup in the 1972-1974 period.
 The band's sound was considered to be particularly unique in that it involved two keyboard players, Harrison and Wright, whose singing style often involved alternating vocals, similar to the Righteous Brothers or Hall & Oates.

 Spooky Tooth first broke up in 1970, reformed in 1972 and broke up for a second time in 1974.
 Harrison developed a renewed interest in music as of the 1990s, resulting in the recording of three songs with original members Mike Kellie, Luther Grosvenor and Greg Ridley in 1997.
 Recording continued in 1998, resulting in the release of Cross Purpose in 1999, the first Spooky Tooth album in twenty-five years, following the 1974 release of The Mirror, in which Harrison had not participated.
 He had left the band in 1973, following the release of Witness.
 Cross Purpose was also the first Spooky Tooth album to feature four of the five original members since Spooky Two, released in 1969.

 Harrison's return to music during the 1997-1999 period was followed by a 2004 reunion and tour with original Spooky Tooth members Gary Wright and Mike Kellie, which resulted in the release of the concert DVD Nomad Poets in 2007.
 In 2006, Harrison's fourth solo album, Late Starter, was released.